ffquintella/CCM/README.md

+# RETIREMENT

+Unfortunatly I cannot keep supporting this application and due to the lack of time it is being retired.

+No more work will be donne to it and some day we might delete this repository.

 # Table of Contents

 The CCM System helps you manage credentials and configurations filtering access to sepecific servers and environments.